-Module Seven: How to Say No Without Alienating the End User
+Section #7: How to Say No Without Alienating the End-User

-Sometimes, what the end user wants simply can’t be done.
-When that happens, the skillful desktop support staffer delivers the news in a way that is clear, yet non-offensive.
-Alternatives, when available, may be offered, but the key lies in finding a way to say no without leaving the end user feeling neglected or ignored.
+Sometimes, what the end-user wants simply can't be done.
+When that happens, the skillful IT professional delivers the news in a way that is clear, yet non-offensive.
+Alternatives, when available, may be offered, but the key lies in finding a way to say no without leaving the end-user feeling neglected or ignored.

 - When to say "no"

 - Dealing with difficult end-users or customers

 - What happens when we make a mistake?